 I didn’t attend high school.
 The week after my father’s suicide, I dropped out of the seventh grade.
 And even though I’m not proud of that, it’s who I am.

 To make up for this, I frequented bookstores and libraries.
 I read too much.
 Novels.
 Biographies.
 Comedies.
 Romances.
 Adventures.
 Classics.
-I read every word Lewis Grizzard ever wrote, at least fifty-three times.
+I have read every word Lewis Grizzard ever wrote at least fifty-three times.

 My whole life, all I ever wanted to be was a writer of books.

 Moving right along.
 Beer.
 Biscuits.
 Cheese.
 Birds.
 Fishing when I should be working.
 Sleeping when I should be fishing.

 Mayonnaise-based salads.
 Duke’s.
 My wife’s pimento cheese—which ought to be illegal.

 The people who hurt me—they know who they are.
 They were like inflatable bumpers in the gutters of a children’s bowling alley.
 They bounced this poor bowling ball toward home.

 Funny.
 I thought they were my friends.
 I was wrong.
 They were even better than friends, they just didn’t know it.
 They were constellations that sailors use to guide ships.